 How to Store and Reheat

-Once cooled to room temperature, store any leftover buffalo wings you may have in an airtight container in the fridge for up to 3 days.
+Once cooled to room temperature, store any leftover fried Buffalo wings in an airtight container in the fridge for up to 3 days.
 I recommend reheating in the oven or air fryer until warmed through.

 How to Freeze